Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHub1.md

 4. Select ***Private***.
 5. Then click ***Create repository***.

-To create a private repository on GitHub Desktop, perform the following actions:
+To create a private repository through GitHub Desktop, perform the following actions:

 1. In the top menu click ***File***.
 2. Then select ***New repository...***.